Daniel-KM/Omeka-S-module-ImageServer/README.md

 This module is not required when there is no external images or when these images are referenced in the json files with a full url.

-To share the `json` with other IIIF servers, the server may need to allow CORS (see above).
+To share the `json` with other Image servers, the server may need to allow CORS (see above).

 * Example